Chief Development Officer

-The Chief Partnership and Strategy Officer (CPSO) is responsible for developing and implementing GRI’s partnerships-focused strategic growth plan and building the organizational capacity and culture to ensure its success.
-The CPSO is also responsible for meeting the organization’s annual fundraising goals, expanding its major donor program, and growing and diversifying its funding base.
-The CPSO leads a department of two experienced directors and respective teams that manage GRI development activities and regional strategy and offices (regional hubs and offices in 11 locations).
+The Chief Development Officer (CDO) is responsible for developing and implementing GRI’s partnerships-focused strategic growth plan and building the organizational capacity and culture to ensure its success.
+The CDO is also responsible for meeting the organization’s annual fundraising goals, expanding its major donor program, and growing and diversifying its funding base.
+The CDO leads a department of two experienced directors and respective teams that manage GRI development activities and regional strategy and offices (regional hubs and offices in 11 locations).
 He/she engages with management on expanding the funding base in line with the evolving needs and strategy of the organization.
-The CPSO serves as a member of the Executive Team and has joint responsibility to develop the medium and long term strategic and tactical direction for GRI.
-The CPSO reports to the Chief Executive.
+The CDO serves as a member of the Executive Team and has joint responsibility to develop the medium and long term strategic and tactical direction for GRI.
+The CDO reports to the Chief Executive.

 • Develop and implement a long-term strategy for GRI’s organizational partnerships including development of the organizational capacity and culture to ensure its success.

 • Develop and implement medium-term (2018 – 2022) fundraising strategy and goals.

 • Develop and implement a long-term strategy to strengthen GRI’s grant financing through a comprehensive, diversified development strategy including institutional, foundation and individual donors.